 - You have income from earnings (for example, from a job, your own business, union strike benefits, certain long-term disability benefits).

-- You did not receive more than $3,600 in interest or dividends, or income from rentals, royalties or stock and other asset sales during 2019.
+- You did not receive more than $10,300 in investment income such as interest or dividends, or income from rentals, royalties or stock and other asset sales during 2022.

 - You are single or, if married, do not use the Married Filing Separate status (there is an exception for 2021 for married couple filing separately).

 - You, your spouse and children, if applicable, all have Social Security numbers.

 - You and your spouse are not considered as a qualifying child of someone else.

 - You are not excluding any income you earned in a foreign country on your return.

 - You are a citizen or resident of the United States.

-- You do not have a qualifying child, but you and your spouse are between 25 and 65, not the dependents of anyone else, and you have lived in the United States for more than half of the year.
+- You have dependents, or if you don't, you are at least 25 or older but under 65, not qualify as a dependent of another person and lived in the United States for more than half of the year.